-This memorial is one of two timber honour rolls for the First World War displayed inside the Yetman Memorial Hall.
-It is a vertical board with a triangular pediment and carved columns on the left and right sides.
-The other roll is a horizontal board with carved linear details, giving it an art deco appearance.
+There are two timber honour rolls for the First World War inside the Yetman Memorial Hall.
+The first is a vertical board with a triangular pediment and carved columns on the left and right sides.
+The second is a horizontal board with carved linear details, giving it an Art Deco appearance.

-From an article in the Warialda Standard and Northern Districts' Advertiser published on 9 September 1918, it is known one of the two was established circa 1918 and was originally located in the Yetman School; at the time of publication, the roll was reported to have 36 names, with more to be added upon the individual's enlistment..
-It is possible the aforementioned memorial is this roll, due to the more traditional pediment design.
+From an article in the Warialda Standard and Northern Districts' Advertiser on 9 September 1918, it is known one of the two was established c1918 and was located in the Yetman School.
+It is possible this is the first roll, due to the more traditional pediment design.
 It was likely relocated from the school to the hall as noted in the below excerpt from Yetman, Yesterday and Today, published by the Yetman Bicentennial Committee in 1988:

 Prior to World War II Anzac Day Services were held at the school with Mrs McPherson unveiling the Honour Roll.
 She had donated the Honour Roll to the school and also to St Andrews C of E Church in memory of her son who was killed at Gallipoli in 1915 … Honour Roll [were] also placed in the Memorial Hall after it was completed in 1935.